nowakpi/DSL.Reqnroll/README.md

 It's re-write of [SpecFlow.DSL](https://github.com/wenyuansong/Specflow.DSL) library, written originally by [Wenyuan(Ryan)](https://github.com/wenyuansong) and [Liam Flanagan](https://github.com/JovialJerboa), to align it with Reqnroll with multiple enhancements on the top.

+### Why to use it?
+Big benefit of the plugin is that authors of Reqnroll tests can maintain coherence and relationship between data points (great in finance), across multiple steps.

+They can generate data (numbers, timestamps) without having to hardcode specific values in the feature files.
+It also helps to avoid duplication of data in multiple steps.

+Development team doesn't have to be engaged to make sometimes subtle changes in the step implementation code to accommodate changes in the test data.

 ### Background
 In December 2024, [Tricentis](https://support-hub.tricentis.com/open?number=NEW0001432&id=post) announced the end-of-life of the SpecFlow open source project.
 According to the announcement, SpecFlow reached its end-of-life on December 31, 2024.
 As of 1st January 2025, the SpecFlow GitHub projects have been deleted and the support section of the specflow.org website is disabled.